Big Soft Sugar Cookies (with Frosting!)

 • Powdered Sugar: It may seem strange, but I am very picky about my powdered sugar.
 Some brands have too much corn starch, or are too coarse, leading to a rough, gritty texture in frosting.
 This is my powdered sugar of choice!
 It’s made from cane sugar instead of beet sugar, and produces smooth, consistent results.

-• Sprinkles: Add color and texture to any dessert.
-Use different colored sprinkles to make these cookies festive for any holiday!
+• Sprinkles: I decorated these with a Christmas theme, but of course you can use different colored sprinkles to make these cookies festive for any holiday!

 Frosted sugar cookies on a plate with colorful sprinkles.